Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 The Camping and Caravanning Club is proud to be the longest-established organisation in the world that covers all forms of camping – from tents to caravans and motorhomes.

 Our Tent Surveys are open to all, not just Club members.
 In the earlier surveys the majority of respondents belonged to the Club, but things have varied considerably over time.
-Although in 2022 only around a quarter of respondents were Club members, this has moved back up to almost three quarters (74%) this year.
+Although in 2022 only around a quarter of respondents were Club members, this has moved back up to two thirds this year.

 Through our Tent Surveys, we set out to: